 What is Hypoxia?

-Hypoxia develops when your body doesn’t get enough oxygen.
+Hypoxia develops when your body and specifically your brain doesn’t get enough oxygen.
 Having low oxygen in your tissues starts as hypoxemia, or low oxygen in the blood.
 These are extremely dangerous conditions, and when they occur during childbirth, can cause a devastating birth injury.
-Without oxygen, the lungs, liver, brain, and other vital organs can be permanently damaged in as little as a few minutes.
-If you live in Pennsylvania and your child was denied oxygen during birth which caused injuries, there are options available for your family.
-Call our experienced Philadelphia hypoxia lawyer as soon as possible for a confidential consultation to discuss your case.
+Without oxygen, the lungs, liver, brain, and other vital organs suffer permanently damaged in as little as a few minutes.

 Early Signs of Hypoxia